-Body Mass Index is simply a number that gives us an idea of how much body fat you have.
+Body Mass Index is simply a number that looks at your weight in relation to your height.
 To get a person's body mass index, you need to know their height and weight.
 BMI lets us see who may be at risk of having health problems due to their weight.

 BMI is only a screening tool.
 It is not a perfect measure.
 For example, very muscular athletes may have a high BMI simply because they have more lean muscle mass than "fat" mass.
-It works the opposite way too.
-Just because a person's BMI falls in the normal range doesn't mean he or she doesn't have excess body fat.
 This is another reason why it's important to discuss your child's medical history with the health care provider.

 - The BMI number is just part of the story.
 The BMI number is plotted on a chart that looks at a child's age and gender and gives us a number as a percent.
 This percent number for BMI tells us which group your child falls into:

 - o underweight

 - o healthy weight

-- o overweight
+- overweight

 - o obese